 1. Proof of violation.
 Evidence from information obtained from a traffic light violation monitoring system is admissible to prove a violation of state law.
-A certificate or a facsimile sworn to or affirmed by a state, county or municipal person qualified to operate a traffic light violation monitoring system, based on inspection of photographs, microphotographs, videotape or other recorded images produced by a traffic light violation monitoring system, must be accepted as prima facie evidence of all facts contained therein or thereon.
+A certificate or a facsimile sworn to or affirmed by an agent or employee of the State or municipality qualified to operate a traffic light violation monitoring system, based on inspection of photographs, microphotographs, videotape or other recorded images produced by a traffic light violation monitoring system, must be accepted as prima facie evidence of all facts contained therein or thereon.
 A photograph, microphotograph, videotape or other recorded image evidencing such a violation must be available for inspection in a proceeding to adjudicate liability for that violation.